researchproof/researchproof/_posts/2022-03-30-uncanny-valley.md

 ##### What is uncanny valley?
 You have most like encountered this term already in relation to robots.
 Uncanny valley was coined by a Japanese robotics professor Masahiro Mori in the 1970s.
 He attached it to the prosthetics
+If we go even further in the history, the first discussion about uncanny valley has roots in a 1906 paper by Ernst Anton Jentsch, a German doctor.
+He talked about a fear of automata

 ##### What causes it?
 That's a very good question that even reserchers have not been able to crack in a satisfying way.
 There have been